aquaMetrics/kraken/README.md

     #> 5 Bellister… Bellister3… 3NABelli… NA         station… Complia… <NULL> benthic …
     #> 6 Bellister… Bellister3… 3NABelli… NA         twoCons… Complia… <NULL> benthic …

-The outputs dataframe includes the overall predicted mixing zone area (ellipse) with 95% confidence as well as related warnings if applicable.
+The `output` dataframe provides responses to 29 key questions required to assess the mixing zone.
+These responses included station, transect and survey-level outputs.
+The overall estimated mixing zone (with 95% confidence) is provided, see `area_95_confidence`.

 ``` r
 # area_95 provides the output
 output$response[output$question == "area_95_confidence"]
 #> [1] "96914.9237670089"
 ```

+Additionally, numerous other outputs are provided see `?kraken` documentation for details.
+For example, check if any warnings returned.

 ``` r
 output$response[output$question == "area_warning"]